 There are many ways to achieve a better work-life balance by changing jobs.
 Choosing a position closer to home may result in a much shorter commute.
 Or a job in the city an easier one.
 Alternatively, seeking opportunities that allow you to work from home may result in a better working life balance.

 Employers with a negative view of job hopping, may hint at this in the language they choose.
 So if you have a slightly sketchy work history, pay attention to the wording of job descriptions in any adverts you reply to.
 Look for words such as ‘dedication’, ‘commitment’ and ‘long term’.
 This kind of vocabulary is a good indicator that the hiring manager may have a prejudice against job hoppers.

 If you you think your employment history makes you look like a job hopper, don’t worry.
 You can always explain your reasons for leaving each position on your CV or in a cover letter.
 Of course, there are no guarantees, but this may encourage wary employers to view your application more favourably.

 When justifying your reasons for leaving, consider the skills you acquired by making each move.
 Most importantly, think about how they might benefit a potential employer.
 This will help you craft a winning exit statement for each position you have held.
 Just make sure that whatever reason you give on your CV is also consistent throughout your cover letter.
 You should also prepare to be able to justify your loyalty in an interview.

 Exit statements should be as positive as possible and less than 25 words long.
-When crafting an exit statement, treat it as an elevator pitch.
+When crafting an exit statement, treat it like an elevator pitch.
 The aim is to convince prospective employers that your reason for leaving each role is valid.
 Delivering that message using a minimal word count leaves less room for them to read between the lines.